 - The critical importance of good surface preparation

-- Epoxy PFP application equipment (types and checks you can do)
+- Epoxy PFP application equipment (types and checks)

-- Final thickness, topcoat, role and duties of epoxy PFP inspector (part two)
+- Final thickness determination, topcoat, role and duties of epoxy PFP inspector (part two)

-- What to look out for, test equipment, reporting
+- Reporting, what to look out for, test equipment

 - Practice test